huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Alternative install

 #### Using pkgx

 [Pkgx](https://pkgx.sh)  is a blazingly fast cross platform package manager that runs anything.
-It is a single binary that can be installed on any platform.
-It is a great alternative to pip and conda.
 You can install huggingface-cli using pkgx as follows:

 ```bash
 >>> pkgx install huggingface-cli